 Recommended: ART 201 and 501, selfplacement into ENGLISH 101 or E.S.L.
-110.
+110. Lecture, 2 hours; laboratory, 2 hours.

 This course is an overview of beginning acrylic painting techniques and materials.
 Composition, color, and form are studied through a range of projects in historical context in order to understand contemporary ideas in the field of acrylic painting.